impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 }
 ```

-As expected, `bash` now interprets `ls` as a shell function, because it looks for shell functions before executables.
+As expected, Bash now interprets `ls` as a shell function, because it looks for shell functions before executables.

 Now I run `type -a ls`: